 Get a Protection Plan

 Businesses create plans to start and maintain a business, yet oftentimes no plan is in place to combat identity theft.
 Also called a recovery plan, a protection plan is the first line of defense against identity theft.
-This plan contains systematic instructions to bail the company out of an identity theft crisis.
+This plan contains systematic instructions to bail the agency out of an identity theft crisis.

 Secure Confidential Files

 Hard copies, CDs, DVDs, USB flash drives, memory cards, and external hard drives contain crucial knowledge only authorized people should view.
 Sensitive information in the wrong hands can be disastrous.
 Place critical information in a lockbox, safe, or secure mailbox.
 Ensure the selected area is safe and secure.
 Likewise, clean out unnecessary or outdated documents by shredding them.
 In addition, proceed with caution about sharing confidential information online, in-person, in the mail, or over the phone.
-Understand the reasoning for the person needing this knowledge, or make sure you know the person or company before sharing.
+Understand the reasoning for the person needing this knowledge, or make sure you know the person or agency before sharing.

 Increase Online Security

 Firewalls, antivirus software, anti-spyware, and software updates are mandatory precautions for personal computers.
 For business computers, include these standard measures along with supplemental protection.
 A password-protected router, password encryption, and data encryption can secure the network from foreign breaches.
-As companies rely on a browser to navigate online, ensure the browser mentions the site is secure.
+As agencies rely on a browser to navigate online, ensure the browser mentions the site is secure.
 Log out from the site and close the browser once finished.
 In addition, include special features like phishing software, email antivirus, and web security software similar to Web of Trust.